apache/ignite/modules/platforms/python/docs/examples.rst

     conn = Connection(use_ssl=True)
     conn.connect('127.0.0.1', 10800)

-To identify the client, create an SSL keypair and a certificate with `openssl` command and use it in this manner:
+To identify the client, create an SSL keypair and a certificate with `openssl`_ command and use them in this manner:

 .. code-block:: python3